-ENDORSEMENT: Rudy Ramirez of Mayor of Chula Vista
+ENDORSEMENT: Rudy Ramirez for Mayor of Chula Vista

 McCann, for his part, has been especially disappointing in taking nearly $100,000 in contributions from developer and business owners with interests before the City to repay himself legal costs he incurred in filing a frivolous lawsuit.
 McCann has served on the City Council for a total of 16 years, and today the City is in worse financial shape.

+And both Galvez and McCann allowed trash to pile up around the City for a month in January after Republic Services workers went on strike when the City should have enforced the provisions of their franchise agreement that would have either forced the company to fully comply or would have fined them over $70 million.

 Perennial candidate Ammar Campa-Najjar is in his third race for office in 5 years, but has never served in elected office, an appointed board, or even sat through a full City Council meeting in Chula Vista to get a real-life understanding of the issues facing the City.
+His shifting positions on issues and refusal to denounce misleading campaign tactics by his supporters are concerning.

-First-time candidate Zaneta Encarncion has been active in the community and brings a real commitment to service, but she lacks the experience to lead the City on day one having never served in public office at any level.
+First-time candidate Zaneta Encarncion has been active in the community and brings a real commitment to service, but she lacks the experience to lead the City on Day One having never served in public office at any level.

 And lastly, retired Army helicopter pilot Spencer Cash has experience running military units, but lacks the understanding of the complexities of balancing the City’s political and financial needs.